ClickHouse/ClickHouse/docs/en/operations/system-tables/asynchronous_metrics.md

 ### TotalPrimaryKeyBytesInMemory

-The total amount of memory (in bytes) used by primary key values.
+The total amount of memory (in bytes) used by primary key values (only takes active parts into account).

 ### TotalPrimaryKeyBytesInMemoryAllocated

-The total amount of memory (in bytes) reserved for primary key values.
+The total amount of memory (in bytes) reserved for primary key values (only takes active parts into account).

 ### TotalRowsOfMergeTreeTables